GustavoRafael/Algorithms4Masters/README.md

+# Mastes Algorithms

+- Solution of a Scheduling Problem using an Abstraction of the Closed-Loop Behavior of a Discrete Event System and machine learning.
+- Development and implementation of Evolutionary algorithms in C# using .Net Framework and the UltraDES Library.

+Algorithms:
+- Clonal
+- Maximum parallelism
+-

 # UltraDES
 UltraDES is a library for modeling, analysis and control of Discrete Event Systems.
 It has been developed at LACSED | UFMG (http://www.lacsed.eng.ufmg.br).